News Corp says it was hacked; believed to be linked to China

 It was not known when the hackers breached the network or how much data they stole.

-In an email to staff, News Corp said the hack "affected a limited number of business email accounts and documents from News Corp headquarters, News Technology Services, Dow Jones, News UK, and New York Post.
+In an email to staff, News Corp said the hack “affected a limited number” of email accounts and documents from News Corp headquarters, News Technology Services, Dow Jones, News UK, and New York Post.

 “Our preliminary analysis indicates that foreign government involvement may be associated with this activity, and that some data was taken,” the email said.